A Martingale-Free Introduction to Conditional Gaussian Nonlinear Systems

-\begin{proof}[\textbf{\underline{Proof}}] Note that although all discrete estimates we have seen thus far do depend on $J$ (and by extend on $\dt$), since they are evaluated on $t_j=j\frac{T}{J}$ (e.g., $\vm{f}^j$, $\mr{f}^j$, $\mathbf{m}_j^j$, $\mathbf{P}_j^j$, etc.), for the Gaussian statistics of the discrete smoother this dependence is noted explicitly since we condition over the whole observation period, and as such on all $J+1$ observations of $\vx$; $\vx^0,\ldots,\vx^J$.
+Finally, by definition we have $\vm{\ns}^{J,J}=\vm{\nf}^J$ and $\mr{\ns}^{J,J}=\mr{\nf}^J$, i.e., the smoother Gaussian statistics coincide with the filter ones on the end point $t_J=T$. \end{lem} \begin{proof}[\textbf{Proof of Lemma \ref{lem:discretesmoother}}] Note that although all discrete estimates we have seen thus far do depend on $J$ (and by extend on $\dt$), since they are evaluated on $t_j=j\frac{T}{J}$ (e.g., $\vm{\nf}^j$, $\mr{\nf}^j$, $\mathbf{m}_j^j$, $\mathbf{P}_j^j$, etc.), for the Gaussian statistics of the discrete smoother this dependence is noted explicitly since we condition over the whole observation period, and as such on all $J+1$ observations of $\vx$; $\vx^0,\ldots,\vx^J$.

 Note that we have already showed the desired expressions for $\mathbf{C}_j^j$, $\left(\mathbf{C}_{22}^j\right)_{11}$, $\left(\mathbf{C}_{22}^j\right)^{ \tran}_{12}$, and $\mathbf{D}^j$ in the proof of Lemma \ref{lem:backwardscond}, in \eqref{eq:auxiliarymatexpanded1}, \eqref{eq:auxiliarymatexpanded2}, \eqref{eq:auxiliarymatexpanded3}, and \eqref{eq:auxiliarymatexpanded4}, respectively.
 We have also recovered the expressions of the block parts of $\mathbf{C}^j_{j+1}$, $\mathbf{E}^j$ and $\mathbf{F}^j$, up to $O(\dt)$ in the absence of noise cross-interaction (i.e., when $\ms^\vy\circ\ms^\vx\equiv \zeros_{l\times k}$), in \eqref{eq:ejexpandedsimple} and \eqref{eq:fjexpandedsimple}.
 As such, we just need to prove the discrete smoother formulae \eqref{eq:discretesmoother1}--\eqref{eq:discretesmoother2}, and the form of the block matrices \eqref{eq:auxiliarymat5}--\eqref{eq:auxiliarymat6} for the general case (as well as to cross-check to see that when we assume absence of noise cross-interaction we recover the expressions we already have).